 (July 3, 1518 – May 26, 1593)

-As home to the oldest continuous medical system in the world, China has over the last two millennia mastered innovative methodologies and produced outstanding practitioners of oriental medicine.
-Most notable of these is Li Shizhen, an enterprising polymath, who revamped pharmaceutics and pharmacology.
-He would spend 30 years exploring various therapeutic choices and alternatives.
-In the process, he revolutionized pharmacognosy by isolating and classifying hundreds of medicinal plants.
-Details of these were published in his magnum opus titled Bencao Gangmu (known in Latin as Compendium Materia Medica).
-This 53-volume reference book boasts of nearly 1,900 entries: containing roughly 1,100 herbs whose respective characteristics, uses, and side-effects, were detailed.
-These combined to make it the most voluminous and the most comprehensive publication in the history of Traditional Chinese Medicine.
-But apart from that, Li Shizhen ensured that Bencao Gangmu remains a treasure trove of scientific information by augmenting it with sections dealing with logic, mining, minerology, geology, biology, chemistry and astronomy.
-All these explain why it has remained one of the oldest and prized encyclopedias still in use.
-It is available in more than 20 languages; and could be found in every continent.
+As home to the oldest continuous medical system in the world, China has over the last two millennia mastered innovative methodologies and produced preeminent practitioners of oriental medicine.
+Among these icons is Li Shizhen, an outstanding polymath, who revamped pharmaceutics and pharmacology.
+He dedicated 30 years to exploring therapeutic choices, supplements and alternatives.
+In the process, he revolutionized pharmacognosy (by isolating and classifying hundreds of medicinal plants).
+Details of these were published in his magnum opus titled Bencao Gangmu (known in Latin as Compendium Materia Medica; and was inspired by Su Song’s Bencao Tujing).
+This 53-volume reference boasts of nearly 1900 entries: containing roughly 1100 herbs whose uses and side-effects were detailed.
+These combined to make it both the most voluminous and the most comprehensive publication in the history of Traditional Chinese Medicine.
+But apart from that, Li Shizhen ensured that Bencao Gangmu remained a treasure trove of scientific information by augmenting it with sections dealing with biology, mineralogy, chemistry, geography and astronomy.
+All these explain why it remains one of the oldest and prized encyclopediae still in use.
+Its translations spanned over 20 languages, which could be found in every continent.
 His other publications covered history, metallurgy, acupuncture, agriculture, and nutrition.
-Among other things, Li Shizhen is remembered as one of the earliest physicians to study and understand gallstones.
-He is also among the first clinicians who realized the significance of Ephedra sinica as nasal decongestant.
-The triclinic-pinacoidal mineral, Lishizhenite {ZnFe2(SO4)4•14(H2O)}, is among various items dedicated to him.
+Among other things, Li Shizhen is remembered as one of the earliest researchers who studied and understood gallstones.
+He is also among the first who ascertained the efficacy of Ephedra sinica as nasal decongestant.
+The vitreous multicolored mineral, Lishizhenite {ZnFe2(SO4)4•14(H2O)}, is among various items named after him.

 1. Like!!
 I blog frequently and I really thank you for your content.
 The article has truly peaked my interest.